rileyjshaw/rileyjshaw.github.io-v14/app/_posts/2016-11-13-all-of-which-are-american-dreams.md

 python -mwebbrowser "https://twitter.com/$MY_USERNAME/lists/$LIST_NAME"
 ```

 It's not pretty, but it works for me[^3].
-Here are some examples of how I've been using it:
+Here are some usage examples:

 ```bash
 # View the feed of a random person who follows the "FOX Files".